Fnl-cntdwb/Final-countdown/README.md

 To compile the application and run it without using an IDE, maven must be installed and correctly added to your environment variable.

-To install and add maven to environment variable visit [(https://mkyong.com/maven/how-to-install-maven-in-windows/)]
+To install and add maven to environment variable visit [(https://mkyong.com/maven/how-to-install-maven-in-windows/)].

+Navigate to the root of the project via command line and execute the command

+### mvn spring-boot:run

 ## Available in-IDE Scripts